 How to Transfer Money From One Bank to Another

-Access to online banking has made transferring money between bank accounts easier than it ever has been.
-There are several ways to move money from one bank to another electronically using a variety of tools.
-Each method has pros and cons, but they get the job done.
+Online banking makes transferring money between bank accounts easier than ever.
+You can move money from one bank to another electronically using a variety of tools.
+Each method has pros and cons, but they all get the job done.

 If you’re an owner of both bank accounts, a basic bank-to-bank transfer is a good option.
-You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days, all depending on your banking institution and whether or not you are banking internationally or domestically.
+You can set up the transfer with the sending or receiving bank, and the funds arrive at the destination after two or three business days.
+The timing ultimately depends on which banks you use and whether you are moving money internationally or domestically.

-No transfer can be completed until the two accounts are linked.
-This process can take about a week, so be sure to establish the link before you need to send money.
+Before you can complete a transfer, you need to link your accounts.
+That process can take about a week, so be sure to establish the link before you need to send money.

 How to link your accounts:

-- Log in to the account you’ll send from and look for an option to “add an account,” “add external accounts,” or “link accounts.”
+- Log in to the account you plan to send money from, and look for an option to “add an account,” “add external accounts,” or “link accounts.”
 You might find those options (or something similar) in your bank’s Customer Service or Transfers menu.

 - Provide the other bank’s routing number and your account number at that bank.
-If you don’t have that information, get those numbers either on a check, from that account's online banking account, or from your bank.
+If you don’t have that information, get those numbers from a check, from that account's online banking account, or from a representative at your bank.

 This method is easiest if both bank accounts are in your name.
-To transfer funds to somebody else, you’ll probably need to use a third-party provider such as PayPal or a wire transfer.
+To transfer funds to somebody else, you may need to use a third-party payment provider (such as PayPal) or a wire transfer.
 Ask your bank what the best solution is.

 External Transfer Fees

 As online banking has gained in popularity, fees for sending money to external accounts have become less common.
-As of December 2019, many popular banking institutions offered the service for free.
+As of May 2020, many popular banking institutions offered the service for free.
 Here’s a small sampling of those institutions: